AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Southbound view of Highway 410 from the Mayfield Drive overpass.
 Note the transition between concrete and asphalt driving surfaces.
-Phase I and II (Bovaird to Mayfield) were paved in concrete, while Phase III (Mayfield to Highway 10) is paved in asphalt.
-Given that the 410 extensions were designed in tandem with each other it surprises me that the pavement designs were not the same.
+Phases I and II (Bovaird to Mayfield) of the Highway 410 extension have been paved in concrete, while Phase III (Mayfield to Highway 10) is paved in asphalt.
+Click here for this same view taken in December, 2009.

 Photo taken: December 6th, 2009.